 Participant will be responsible for any orthodontic care that exceeds this payment schedule.
-In no event will benefits be payable for services incurred after termination of coverage.
+In no event will benefits be payable for services incurred prior to the member's effective date or after termination of coverage.

 PREDETERMINATION OF BENEFITS

 Before starting a dental treatment for which the charge is expected to be \$300 or more, it is recommended that a predetermination of benefits form be submitted in order to remove any misunderstanding between you and your Dentist on benefits payable.